batoolrabia888-ctrl/Rabia-Batool/README.md

 # Rabia-Batool
-Exploratory Data Analysis (EDA) of Google Play Store apps to identify trends in ratings, pricing, and category popularity using Python.
+Exploratory Data Analysis (EDA) of Super store sales to identify trends in seasonal performance,dicsount impact on sales and profit using Python.